MEET OUR TEAM

 Phone: (540) 389-5468

-Ms. Lambrecht currently serves as Vie President and Chief Financial Officer where she oversees the Business Office and the financial operations of the Agency.
+Ms. Lambrecht currently serves as Vice President and Chief Financial Officer where she oversees the Business Office and the financial operations of the Agency.
 She holds a B.S. in Business Administration from Old Dominion University and an M.B.A. with an Accounting Specialization from Keller Graduate School of Management of DeVry University.
 Ms. Lambrecht comes to HopeTree with 23 years of accounting and executive leadership experience in the credit union industry with her most recent role being Executive Vice President of ValleyStar Credit Union.

 Originally from Chesapeake, VA., Ms. Lambrecht spent 13 years in Richmond before settling in Franklin County in 2019.
 Her spare time is spent with her husband, two children, and friends and enjoying activities like camping, hiking, riding ATVs, and kayaking.